vinceq-usgs/dyfi4/docs/product-guide.rst

 This section lists the available DYFI products and formats.

 DYFI products are event-centric.
 Each product is tied to a specific Event ID.
+All products are created in its own subdirectory under that data directory, e.g. *data/nc72663506/*.

 Dynamic Map Products
 ====================